 Steve Schiffman, Code Blue, and Operation Not Forgotten Founder and Executive Director, an Air Force veteran, has served as a marketing and media consultant and is an international best-selling author.
 He is the visionary, one of the founders, and a strategic planner for Operation Not Forgotten.
 His accomplishments include receiving the National League of American Pen Women’s State of Georgia Award for Achievement in Letters and winning television’s most prestigious award, a local Emmy, as well as three National Religion in Media Awards.
 Steve has organized and directed creative teams to produce award-winning commercials, which have aired on ABC, NBC, and CBS network television.
 As a publisher, he was asked by the Arthur S. DeMoss Foundation to conceptualize and produce the original Power for Living book, which has reached millions through their national media campaign.
+Aside from being a marketing and media consultant, Steve has also been a business consultant and a business owner.
+Just as he has diversified creative interests, he has had a diversified portfolio of businesses.
+Among the businesses he owned was a large, wholesale Cheesecake Factory in Atlanta that provided cheesecake to Kroger grocery stores, and Publix grocery stores in several states.
+Additionally, he owned and managed one of the largest cruise-only travel agencies in the United States.

 Janet Labas Orman, Life Renewed/ Operation Not Forgotten Co-Founder, B.S., Ed., Director of Programs and Curriculum Development is the principal author of the Life Renewed Life Coaching program.
-She works with Life Renewed to develop programs and curriculum for Life Renewed, including Operation Not Forgotten and Code Blue.
+She works with Life Renewed to develop programs and curricula for Life Renewed, including Operation Not Forgotten and Code Blue.
 Additionally, she does graphic design, website development, grant writing, and trains Program Directors and Life Coaches to Life Renewed programs.
 Janet has facilitated leadership development conferences and has given educational workshops to many professional groups.
 (Board Member) MORE ABOUT JANET ORMAN

-Chris Pergantis, Information Officer, has a background encompassing mainframe to programmable logic chips, including COMS, Macintosh OS, and MS Windows.
+Chris Pergantis, Information Officer Board Member,, has a background encompassing mainframe to programmable logic chips, including COMS, Macintosh OS, and MS Windows.
 His software development background includes over sixteen different programming languages with experience in multiple types of business and industry.
 Everything including robotics, visual recognition, industrial manufacturing, and business applications make up his three decades of experience.
 Studies at the Georgia Institute of Technology, Southern Polytechnic Institute, and the proprietary Control Data Institute make up a variety of approaches to the learning experience.
 As an instructor for Career Development Institute, he provided valuable direction to future software engineers.
 He is currently the CEO of Accelerated Design, Inc. (accelerateddesign.com) which specializes in the development of custom software for OEMs and VAR’s, as well as, providing custom and pre-developed applications for business clients.
-(Board Member).

 During her 30-year experience in Behavioral Health, Ms. Dallas has held several administrative, clinical direct care, and leadership positions in almost every level of care from crisis stabilization and mobile crisis assessment to in-home care.
 Her work experience has spanned both the public and private sectors working with children, families and adults.
 Ms. Dallas has focused on healing trauma and attachment issues as a clinician, as well as developing her skills as a leader by focusing on transformational leadership and organizational culture.
 She has extensive experience in marketing behavioral health services to the managed care market and implemented the first 23-hour crisis observation bed program in Georgia 20 years ago.
 Ms. Dallas has worked for the State of Georgia’s Department of Behavioral Health Developmental Disabilities on several occasions which round’s her knowledge of State level policy and the impact policy change has on service delivery.